- 01. How to Leave The National Teaching Service

 An exceptional letter of resignation will foster positive feelings for you.
 This will help to establish or reinforce a basis for positive references if you need one later on.

 Whatever your reasons for quitting, it's important that you maintain your professionalism during the resignation process.

-In addition, delivering your signed resignation letter in person will give you the opportunity to discuss your decision with your headteacher as well as to personally thank them for the time you have spent at their school.
+In addition, delivering your signed resignation letter in person will give you the opportunity to discuss your decision with your headteacher and personally thank them for the privilege of working at their school.
 All of these things will leave a positive image of you in their mind and make for an easier departure.

-Deciding When to Leave your Teaching Position
+Deciding When to Quit your Teaching Position

 The situation is different for Scotland however, where unpromoted teachers only have to give 4 weeks notice and promoted teachers 2 months.